Skip to main content

 1. Why measure PM?

-Particulate matter (PM) is everything in the air that is not a gas.
-It consists of a huge variety of chemical compounds and materials, some of which can be toxic.
-Due to the small size of many of the particles that form PM some of these toxins may enter the bloodstream and be transported around the body, lodging in the heart, brain and other organs.
-Therefore, exposure to PM can result in serious impacts to health, especially in vulnerable groups of people such as the young, elderly, and those with respiratory problems.
+Particulate matter (PM) is everything in the air that is not a gas and therefore consists of a huge variety of chemical compounds and materials, some of which can be toxic.
+Due to the small size of many of the particles that form PM, some of these toxins may enter the bloodstream and be transported around the body, lodging in the heart, brain and other organs.
+Therefore, exposure to PM can result in serious impacts on health, especially in vulnerable groups of people such as the young, elderly, and those with respiratory problems.
 As a result, particulates are classified according to size.
 The UK is currently focused on measuring the fractions of PM where particles are less than 10 micrometres in diameter (PM10) and less than 2.5 micrometres in diameter (PM2.5) based on the latest evidence on the effects of PM to health.

-Fine PM (PM2.5) and the precursor pollutants (that can form secondary PM) can travel large distances in the atmosphere.
-A proportion of the concentrations of PM that people in the UK are exposed to come from naturally occurring sources such as pollen and sea spray and some is transported to the UK from other European countries or international shipping.
-However, around half of UK concentrations of PM comes from anthropogenic sources in the UK such as domestic wood burning and tyre and brake wear from vehicles.
-As such, it is in the interest of the UK to measure concentrations of PM in a range of locations that are both typical of population exposure and that have a greater influence from sources originating from human activity.
-This approach enables us to assess both exposure to PM and understand contributions from key sources that can be tackled via UK policies.
+Both PM and the precursor pollutants that can form it can travel large distances in the atmosphere.
+A proportion of the concentrations of PM that people in the UK are exposed to come from naturally occurring sources such as pollen and sea spray (approximately 19 per cent) and water and secondary organic aerosol from vegetation (20 per cent).
+Another 21 per cent is transported to the UK from other European countries and international shipping.
+However, around 41 per cent of UK concentrations of PM comes from anthropogenic sources in the UK such as domestic wood burning and tyre and brake wear from vehicles.

 The Air Quality Standards Regulations (2010) require that concentrations of PM in the UK must not exceed:

-Population exposure as assessed for the PERT refers to the average concentration someone in England is exposed to and is based on urban, or in some case suburban background measurements, which are located to be representative of the type of environment most people live and work.
+Population exposure refers to the average concentration someone in England is exposed to and compliance is based on the average of urban or in some case suburban background measurements which are representative of the type of environment most people live and work.

-The PM10 index shows the annual mean, averaged over all included sites that had annual data capture greater than or equal to 75 per cent.
-The shaded areas represent the 95 per cent confidence interval for the annual mean concentration for roadside sites and urban background sites.
-These intervals narrow over time because of an increase in the number of monitoring sites for both roadside and urban background sites; and also because there is a reduction in the spatial variation as PM10 emissions decrease.
-Annual means for individual sites can be found in the PM10 statistical tables that accompany this report.
+The PM10 index shows the annual mean, averaged over all included stations that had annual data capture greater than or equal to 75 per cent.
+The shaded areas represent the 95 per cent confidence interval for the annual mean concentration for roadside stations and urban background stations.
+These intervals narrow over time because of an increase in the number of monitoring stations for both roadside and urban background stations; and a reduction in the variation between annual means for PM10 measured at roadside stations.
+Annual means for individual stations can be found in the PM10 statistical tables that accompany this report.

 View the data for this chart